Skip to main content

 Two funds are available that provide one-off payments to assist a person to to flee from their abuser and to help a survivor of domestic abuse to secure a stable, independent future.
 Both funds are available to people with no recourse to public funds who are experiencing domestic abuse.

-The following one-off payments are available to anyone over the age of 16 years old:
+The following one-off payments are available to anyone over the age of 16 years old who is a survivor of domestic abuse:

-• Future fund – a further one-off payment of up to £2,500 may be available to help secure a stable, independent future, such as putting down a deposit for rental accommodation
+• Future fund: one-off payment of up to £2,500 may be available to help secure a stable, independent future, such as putting down a deposit for rental accommodation

-An application will need to be made to Women’s Aid through a network of local frontline services in England and Wales including organisations, helplines and caseworkers who have a specialist understanding of domestic abuse.
-Details of referral organisations, the full eligibility criteria, and information about the application process can be found on the Women’s Aid website
+An application will need to be made to Women’s Aid through one of their organisations or a delivery partner.
+The fund is open until 27 February 2025.
+A list of referral organisations, the full eligibility criteria, and further information about the application process can be found on the Women’s Aid website

 Information and advice for people experiencing domestic abuse